 California Alzheimer's Disease Centers (CADCs)

-To carry out this mandate, the Alzheimer’s Disease Program established a network of ten dementia care Centers of Excellence at California medical schools.
-These California Alzheimer’s Disease Centers (CADCs) effectively and efficiently improve AD health care delivery, provide specialized training and education to health care professionals and others, and advance the diagnosis and treatment of AD.
+The California Alzheimer’s Disease Centers (CADCs) are a statewide network of ten dementia care Centers of Excellence at university medical schools, established by legislation in 1984.
+The CADCs effectively and efficiently improve dementia health care delivery, provide specialized training and education to health care professionals and others, and advance the diagnosis and treatment of dementia.

-The CADCs also provide an important ongoing economic stimulus, attracting additional fiscal resources to meet the growing needs of Californian's affected by dementia.
-These include industry support for clinical trials and research; foundation and federal support for training programs, fellowships, and research grants; and private philanthropy.
+The CADCs also provide an important ongoing economic stimulus, attracting additional fiscal resources to meet the growing needs of Californians affected by dementia.
+These include industry and federal support for clinical trials and research; foundation and federal support for training programs, fellowships, and research grants; and private philanthropy.

 Any individual with symptoms of memory loss, disorientation and confusion may contact one of the Centers for an evaluation.
 Patients may be self-referred or referred by a family member, private physician or community agency.